gardener/documentation/CONTRIBUTING.md

 If you have questions about one of the issues, with or without the tag, please comment on them and one of the maintainers will clarify it.

+We kindly ask you to follow the [Pull Request Checklist](#Pull-Request-Checklist) to ensure reviews can happen accordingly.

 ## Contributing Code

 You are welcome to contribute code to Gardener in order to fix a bug or to implement a new feature.